-While most of the focus has been on clothing imports from Vietnam, footwear constituted nearly 12% of total U.S. imports from Vietnam in 2011.
-Vietnam was the second-largest source of footwear imports for the United States in 2011, nearly twice the size of Italy and three times the size of Indonesia.
+While most of the focus has been on clothing imports from Vietnam, footwear constituted nearly 12% of total U.S. imports from Vietnam in 2013.
+Vietnam was the second-largest source of footwear imports for the United States in 2013, more twice the size of imports from Italy.